App Development Cost 2026: Real Numbers for 20+ App Types

 Scope before you write a single prompt

 Lock your feature list in a written spec before spending a token.
-"Vibe coding" your way to feature completeness is the single biggest waste of budget in the 2026 data.
+AI without architectural discipline burns tokens rebuilding the same scaffolding repeatedly — that's the largest avoidable line item in the 2026 data.

 2